 A student or parent who is dissatisfied by the district's eligibility, school selection, or enrollment decision may appeal through policy FNG(LOCAL).
 The district will expedite local timelines, when possible, for prompt dispute resolution.

-[See also Credit by Examination for Advancement/Acceleration on page 40, Course Credit on page 39, and Homeless Students on page 59 more information.]
+[See also Credit by Examination for Advancement/Acceleration on page 39 and Homeless Students on page 57 for more information.]